 The Kenwood TS-130V is a QRP version providing 25W PEP SSB, 20W CW.

 Bought on the auction market as a backup rig.
 I like the receive quality.
 Rig drifts for about the first 30 mins after turning it on.
 This is a known problem and a fix is available for the tech savy.
 Keeping in a box for emergency use only as my Yaesu FT-840 and ICOM IC-735 out perform this rig substantially.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Kenwood TS-130S.
+We collect prices paid by real hams over the years to help you estimate the value of a used Kenwood TS-130S.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Kenwood TS-130S might be around:
+Based on historic data, today's second-hand price of the Kenwood TS-130S is around: